 Laws against cannabis in different areas of the world.

 In Canada and Uruguay, marijuana is fully legal.
 This means that the authorities allow people to use the drug for recreational or medicinal purposes and as well as distribute it.
 In Ethiopia, which is the birthplace of the Rastafarian movement, possession of the drug results in 6 months imprisonment.
 Japan has very strict regulations regarding the possession and distribution of the drug.
-Using marijuana in Japan results in 5 years of imprisonment while transport and sale of marijuana can result in a higher punishment of seven to ten years imprisonment.
+Using marijuana in Japan results in 5 years of imprisonment.
+Transport and sale of marijuana can result in a higher punishment of seven to ten years imprisonment.

 The laws around marijuana, in regard to its use and distribution, have been fuelled by the different cultural views towards it.
 There are people who criminalize it due to the negative effects it has on the human body and subsequently the action of the user.
 There are others, however, as was historically the case with America, that criminalized it for racial reasons and the desires to preserve the white culture.
 As more scientific research is carried out, however, the strict regulations are changing the promise to keep changing.
 More countries and people are exploring the beneficial components of marijuana and studying the history of marijuana.
 They are looking for constituents that can treat various ailments without necessarily causing the undesired psychoactive effects.